Mashweb/ZenDatabase/design.md

 ## The format of a Scheme-language list representing a DOM

+The format would be read by Common Lisp so there are a few extra limitations.

-1. No colons or apostrophes exist anywhere.
+1. No colons, hash signs, or apostrophes exist outside of strings.

-2. Strings are only for literal text or attribute values.
+2. Strings are only for literal text and attribute values.

-3. Any attribute is usually a 2-item list; sometimes a 1-item list.
+3. A boolean attribute is a 1-item list `(name).
+A non-boolean attribute is a 2-item list `(name value)`.

 4. A tag is a ((tag-name attributes...) contents...).

-5. A "hole" to be replaced by a run-time calculation is a symbol in place of a tag or an attribute value.
+5. A "hole" to be replaced by a run-time calculation is a symbol in tag contents or attribute value.

 An example is: